 Music isn’t a strength of this game, but a couple of tunes stick out in my mind, namely the tune in the final stage.
 The rest are rather meh.
 Sound effects are adequate.
 I’m grateful for the voice over work when someone dies or the grunts Haggar and Cody make when doing some of their moves.
 Sometimes though voice overs and sound effects get drowned out by the music which was off putting at first because I didn’t know what was going on.
 I initially thought my SNES was about to clunk out.

 Can I recommend Final Fight for the SNES in 2014?
 There’s a better option in Capcom Classics Collection volume 1 with a nearly arcade perfect version available for Playstation 2 or the original X-box.
-I’d go for that instead.
+In light of that, I’d go for it instead.

 HAVE AN OPINION?